project-a/mondrian-server/README.md

 - **Simplified user managment in Saiku**: The internal user management and other configuration features of Saiku have been disabled in favor of external ACL and folder based query repositories.

+If you use Saiku in your organization, then please consider [sponsoring Saiku](https://www.meteorite.bi/products/saiku/sponsorship).

 &nbsp;

 ## Configuring and running Mondrian Server

 Only one configuration file [mondrian-server.properties](mondrian-server.properties) is used to configure the whole app.
 No need to unpack the war file.
-The path to this file is passed via the `mondrian-server.properties` system properties.
+The path to this file is passed via the `mondrian-server.properties` system property.

 If you want to use jetty (recommended), then you can run Mondrian Server with